googleapis/google-cloud-java/java-bigtable/README.md

 Cloud Bigtable client supports [Opencensus Metrics](https://opencensus.io/stats/), which gives insight into the client internals and aids in debugging production issues.
-Metrics prefixed with `cloud.google.com/java/bigtable/` focus on operation level metrics across all of the retry attempts that occurred during that operation.
-RPC level metrics can be gleaned from gRPC's metrics, which are prefixed with `grpc.io/client/`.
+All Cloud Bigtable Metrics are prefixed with `cloud.google.com/java/bigtable/`.
+The metrics will be tagged with:
+ * `bigtable_project_id`: the project that contains the target Bigtable instance.
+   Please note that this id could be different from project that the client is running in and different from the project where the metrics are exported to.
+* `bigtable_instance_id`: the instance id of the target Bigtable instance
+* `bigtable_app_profile_id`: the app profile id that is being used to access the target Bigtable instance

 ### Available operation level metric views:

-* `cloud.google.com/java/bigtable/op_latency`: A distribution latency of
-  each client method call, across all of it's RPC attempts.
-Tagged by method name and final response status.
+* `cloud.google.com/java/bigtable/op_latency`: A distribution of latency of each client method call, across all of it's RPC attempts.
+Tagged by operation name and final response status.

 * `cloud.google.com/java/bigtable/completed_ops`: The total count of
   method invocations.
-Tagged by method name.
-Can be compared to `grpc.io/client/completed_rpcs` to visualize retry attempts.
+Tagged by operation name and final response status.

 * `cloud.google.com/java/bigtable/read_rows_first_row_latency`: A
   distribution of the latency of receiving the first row in a ReadRows operation.

+* `cloud.google.com/java/bigtable/attempt_latency`: A distribution of latency of each client RPC, tagged by operation name and the attempt status.
+Under normal circumstances, this will be identical to op_latency.
+However, when the client receives transient errors, op_latency will be the sum of all attempt_latencies and the exponential delays

-* `cloud.google.com/java/bigtable/rows_per_op`: A distribution of rows
+* `cloud.google.com/java/bigtable/attempts_per_op`: A distribution of attempts that each operation required, tagged by operation name and final operation status.
-  read per ReadRows operation across all retry attempts.

-* `cloud.google.com/java/bigtable/mutations_per_batch`: A distribution
-  of mutations per BulkMutation.
+  Under normal circumstances, this will be 1.

 By default, the functionality is disabled.
 For example to enable metrics using